syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Grid-Events.md

 ## Create custom Context Menu using Grid Events

-SfDataGrid allows you to create a custom context menu by loading the number of buttons in different layouts in the `GridLongPressed` event.
+SfDataGrid allows you to display any custom view like a context menu that can act similar to a pop using the `GridLongPressed` event and `GridTappedEvent` event.

 The following code illustrates how to create a custom context menu using Grid events.